 Despite using a brushed motor instead of a more expensive brushless one, this titchy mower really impressed us with its cutting efficiency, even in relatively long damp grass.
 We estimate about 30 minutes of use on a single one-hour charge of its Samsung battery – enough power to cover up to three separate sessions on a small 10m x 8m lawn.
 For added convenience, it has a battery power indicator just below the start button on the handlebar.

-The Cobra sports five cutting heights (25mm to 75mm), a simple height adjustment lever that raises and lowers the entire body and, for the price, a very good collapsible handlebar system that incorporates quick-release clips instead of awkward screw threads.
-At a shade under £190 for the mower, battery and charger, this is a great value model that’s efficient, easy to manoeuvre and compact enough for easy storage.
+The Cobra sports five cutting heights (25mm to 75mm), a simple height adjustment lever and, for the price, a very good collapsible handlebar system that incorporates quick-release clips instead of awkward screw threads.
+This is a great value model that’s efficient, easy to manoeuvre and compact enough for easy storage.

 Here’s another top trimmer for small to medium sized city lawns.
 In our test the Greenworks performed very well, collecting every last tuft of turf while leaving a very smooth finish.
 It comes with a 35cm (14 inches) cutting deck, a 40-litre collapsible mesh grass collector, five cutting heights (20mm to 70mm) and an interchangeable 40v Li-ion battery that keeps the freakishly quiet brushed motor running at full tilt right up to the last drop of juice.